Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-35-event-horizions.md

 *"Faith?"*

 Being Yulna’s personal protector was generally an easy job.
 After all, who would attack her?
-The Mother-Supreme was, well...the *Mother-Supreme.* Any male who so much as scratched her would never mate again even if he survived, and the Females were *clan.*
+The Mother-Supreme was, well... the *Mother-Supreme.* Any male who so much as scratched her would never mate again even if he survived, and the Females were *clan.*

 Myun still took her duties seriously, though.
 Especially now, especially after hearing those words that the Whitecrests had somehow managed to acquire and forward.
 Even the Gaori translation had been engaging but as a fluent English speaker herself she had felt the full impact of Sartori’s address.
 She wasn’t sure her fur would ever settle.